 Closed-loop margining uses a PWM or FPWM output for each power supply that is being margined.
 An external RC network converts the FPWM pulse train into a DC margining voltage.
 The margining voltage is connected to the appropriate power-supply feedback node through a resistor.
 The power-supply output voltage is monitored, and the margining voltage is controlled by adjusting the PWM duty cycle until the power-supply output voltage reaches the margin-low and margin-high voltages set by the user.
 The voltage setting resolutions will be the same that applies to the voltage measurement resolution (Table 2).
-When using a closed-loop margining configuration it is important to determine the default duty cycle that is necessary to maintain the margined power-supply at the nominal operation voltage.
-Make note that if margining is configured, and the rail is not set to Margin High or Margin Low then the PWM used for margining will stay active and operate at the default duty cycle which will control the operation of the power supply.
+The closed loop margining can operate in several modes (Table 5).
 Given that this closed-loop system has feed back through the ADC, the closed-loop margining accuracy will be dominated by the ADC measurement.
-For more details on configuring the UCD90124 for margining, see the Voltage Margining Using the UCD9012x application note (SLVA375).
+For more details on configuring the UCD90910 for margining, see the Voltage Margining Using the UCD9012x application note (SLVA375).